Skip to content

 Prior to joining Cupric, he was an independent consultant to the mining and construction industries.
 In his last corporate role, he headed up the marketing and logistics function for Xstrata Coal South Africa, after having fulfilled a senior finance role in the company previously..

 Dale held roles at BHPBillition subsidiary, Samancor Chrome, both at the operations and corporate office in Johannesburg.
-Dale is a qualified Chartered Accountant and Chartered Management Accountant and has three daughters at Roedean.
+Dale is a qualified Chartered Accountant and Chartered Management Accountant.